Project background: Using SQLite and Datasette with Fly Volumes

 You can now use

-datasette publish fly to publish your data:
+datasette publish fly to publish one or more SQLite database files:

 datasette publish fly my-database.db --app="my-data-app"